 From ‘National Gallery Catalogues: The Sixteenth Century Netherlandish Paintings with French Paintings before 1600.

-To coincide with the Jan Gossaert's Renaissance exhibition (2011), the full catalogue entry of Gossaert's A Young Princess (Dorothea of Denmark?), taken from ‘The Sixteenth Century Netherlandish Paintings with French Paintings before 1600' by Lorne Campbell, was been published on the Gallery website in advance of book publication.
+To coincide with the Jan Gossaert's Renaissance exhibition (2011), the full catalogue entry of the Follower of Gossaert's The Magdalen, taken from ‘The Sixteenth Century Netherlandish Paintings with French Paintings before 1600' by Lorne Campbell, was published on the Gallery website in advance of book publication.
 Find out more about the catalogues.

 Lorne Campbell was George Beaumont Senior Research Curator at the National Gallery.
 He is the author of numerous publications including The Fifteenth Century Netherlandish Paintings in the new series of National Gallery Catalogues.